LuposX/KonfiguratorFuerOSMDaten/src/README.md

 ### Installation

-How to set up the develoment enviroment:
+How to set up the development environment:
 1. `git clone https://github.com/LuposX/KonfiguratorFuerOSMDaten.git`
 2. `git checkout main`
-3. type `conda activate base` in your terminal, to activate the base enviroment
+3. type `conda activate base` in your terminal, to activate the base environment
-4. Install the required Packaged as stated below.
+4. Install the required packages as stated below.
-5. type `conda activate PSE` in your terminal, to activate the newly installed enviroment
+5. type `conda activate PSE` in your terminal, to activate the newly installed environment
 6. You can start the application from the file `src_test/full_application_test/execution_starting_point.py`

 ### Automatically installing the Packages
-Tested on windows 10(64Bit), might take a while.
+Tested on Windows 10(64Bit), might take a while.
 1. Update conda: `conda update conda`.
 2. Execute from parent directory: `conda env create --name PSE --file enviroment.yml`

 ### Manually installing the Packages
 1. Update conda: `conda update conda`.
-2. create the enviroment `conda create --name PSE python=3.10`.
+2. create the environment `conda create --name PSE python=3.10`.
-3. activate the enviroment `conda activate PSE`.
+3. activate the environment `conda activate PSE`.
 4. `pip install osmium`, used for parsing osm data.
 5. `conda install -c conda-forge osmnx`, used for downloading osm data.
 6. `pip install customtkinter`, used as Graphical Interface.